Fire Extinguisher

 Mistake 2: Standing Too Close

 I said it before, but it bears repeating.
-People instinctively want to be "safe" by grabbing the extinguisher and shoving it right at the flames.
+Because of that, people instinctively want to be "safe" by grabbing the extinguisher and shoving it right at the flames.
 This is how you get burned by superheated air and how you turn a small fire into a flashover.

 Back up.
 Breathe through your mouth.
 If you can't see the base of the fire, you're too close.